Strong management and geological team with track record of success:

 Acquiring projects at attractive valuations and using the prospect generator and JV model to advance secondary projects:

-Skyharbour has been opportunistic over the past several years acquiring high quality properties in the Athabasca Basin, at attractive valuations, taking advantage of the downturn in the uranium market.
-Rick Kusmirski’s JNR Resources employed this strategy in the early 2000’s and benefited from the inevitable turnaround in the uranium market resulting in a notable share price increase from 5 cents to over $4 in 2007.
-Over the last several years, Skyharbour has acquired its projects through cash and stock totaling approx. $4 million while over $80 million has been invested in the projects in historical exploration.
-But even in a stagnant uranium price environment, the Athabasca Basin provides the opportunity to generate notable returns for shareholders as exemplified by NexGen Energy, Fission Uranium, Alpha Minerals and Hathor over the last decade which have combined for billions of dollars in value creation on the back of new Athabasca uranium discoveries (Hathor was acquired by Rio Tinto in 2012 for over $650 million).
+Skyharbour has been opportunistic over the past several years acquiring high-quality properties in the Athabasca Basin, at attractive valuations, taking advantage of the downturn in the uranium market.
+JNR Resources employed this strategy in the early 2000’s and benefited from the inevitable turnaround in the uranium market resulting in a notable share price increase from 5 cents to over $4 in 2007.
+Over the last several years, Skyharbour has acquired its projects through cash and stock totalling approx. $4 million while over $80 million has been invested in the projects in historical exploration.
+But even in a stagnant uranium price environment, the Athabasca Basin provides the opportunity to generate notable returns for shareholders as exemplified by NexGen Energy, Fission Uranium, Alpha Minerals and Hathor over the last decade which has combined for billions of dollars in value creation on the back of new Athabasca uranium discoveries (Hathor was acquired by Rio Tinto in 2012 for over $650 million).
 Furthermore, Skyharbour has been able to advance its properties through partnerships with other companies like at Preston with the partnership with Orano and will continue to employ this prospect generator strategy on its other properties which will allow for additional exploration financed by other companies, stock/cash payments made to Skyharbour, and more news flow going forward with Skyharbour retaining a carried interest and upside exposure in these projects.

 Noteworthy shareholder base and significant insider ownership:

 - L2 Capital Partners

 - Rio Tinto